turtlebot/turtlebot.com/partners.md

 TurtleBot3 is a collaboration project among [Open Robotics](https://www.osrfoundation.org/), [ROBOTIS](http://www.robotis.com/), and more partners like [The Construct](http://www.theconstructsim.com/), [Intel](http://www.intel.com), [Onshape](https://www.onshape.com), [OROCA](http://www.oroca.org/) and [AuTURBO](https://github.com/AuTURBO/).
 The [Open Robotics](https://www.osrfoundation.org/) is in charge of software and community activities, while [ROBOTIS](http://www.robotis.com/) is in charge of manufacturing and global distribution.

+The most important part of this TurtleBot3 collaboration project is open source based software, hardware, and content.
+We are encouraging more partners and research collaborators to participate in this project to enrich the robotics field.
 We need more partners who can provide technology, educational service or distribution in each country.

-For partnership, please fill out form below.
+If you are interested in a partnership with us to realize open source robotics, please fill out the form below.

 <br>